Aztec Oil & Gas Bankruptcy Plan Filed

 Aztec’s wholly-owned subsidiary, Aztec Energy, LLC, held a thirty percent (30%) ownership interest in the Partnership by contribution, and acted as the Managing General Partner.
 Aztec Drilling & Operating, LLC, another wholly-owned Aztec subsidiary, served as the Partnership’s drilling contractor and operator.

-Aztec raised a total of $19,273,750 under its XI Program, according to Waylan R. Johnson, President, Aztec Oil & Gas, Inc.
+Aztec raised a total of $19,273,750 under its XI Program, according to Waylan R. Johnson, president of the company.

-Unfortunately for investors in Aztec Oil & Gas partnerships, Aztec Energy LLC filed for bankruptcy with $500,000 debt last April.
+Unfortunately for investors, Aztec Energy LLC filed for bankruptcy with $500,000 debt last April.

-Due to the high degree of risk associated with oil and gas partnerships, like those offered by Aztec Oil & Gas, they are generally more appropriate for sophisticated and institutional investors.
-Unfortunately, because of the high commissions these products generally pay to brokers, they are often sold to unsophisticated and retired investors.
+Due to the high degree of risk associated with oil and gas partnerships, they are generally more appropriate for sophisticated and institutional investors.
+Unfortunately, brokers often push these types of offerings to unsophisticated and retired investors because of the high commissions they earn on these products.

 Brokerage firms have a fiduciary duty to perform adequate due diligence to determine if an investment is appropriate for a particular client given the client’s age, net-worth, financial objectives, investment experiences, financial needs, and risk tolerance.
 If a brokerage firm makes unsuitable investment recommendations or fails to adequately disclose the risks associated with an investment they may be liable for investment losses.